clojure-quant/telegram/README.md

 # demo

-first you need to create a bot token: in telegram app talk to: BotFather and create a new telegram bot. then run:
+First you need to create a bot token: in telegram app talk to: BotFather and create a new telegram bot.

+In demo/resources/config-demo.edn enter your telegram bot token and name.
+Then rename the file to demo/resources/config.edn

+then run:

   cd demo
   clj -X:demo

 You will see a list of commands in a chat with the bot, and can interact with it.
 Every 5 minutes a topic with random data is published which will be showing in the chat (after subscribing)